 The SAP standards for financial aid are applicable to but not limited to the following programs: Federal College Work Study, Federal Direct Loans, Federal Pell Grants, Federal Perkins Loans, Federal PLUS Loans, Federal Teach Grant, Michigan Competitive Scholarships, all Oakland University awards.
 Some scholarships have standards stricter than the financial aid satisfactory academic progress standards.

 Withdrawn credits count toward credit hours attempted.
 All repeated credits count in the number of attempted credits.
-A passed course may be repeated once.
-A passed course repeated more than once will not be included in enrollment status.
-A failed course may be repeated until it is passed.
 Repeated credits are only counted once in the cumulative completed credits.
 View Section 3.5 for more information regarding repeating courses.

 Ungraded credits, including incompletes and in progress grades, count in the number of attempted credits, but they are not included in the credits completed or in the GPA calculation.
 Students with ungraded credits will be placed on a financial aid warning status for the following semester, upon evaluation at the end of the current semester.
 Students can receive financial aid while on a warning status.
 Students will not be eligible to receive financial aid beyond the warning semester if credits remain ungraded upon evaluation at the end of the warning status semester.
 If a student is already on a financial aid warning status during the semester when ungraded credits occur, the student will be placed on a financial aid ineligible status until the credits are graded and eligibility for financial aid is evaluated.

 Students in the Community College Partnership program cannot receive a subsequent financial aid disbursement until any ungraded credits from the partner school are received by OU and evaluated for credit completion.